 Similarly, a hospital could be sued for an error made by a surgeon during an operation.
 But if the surgeon punched someone in the parking lot as he walked into the hospital, the hospital might be off the hook.

-If you are an employer, you may be wondering what you can do to protect your business against these claims.
-You have a few options.
+Understandably, employers will be wondering what they can do to protect their companies against respondeat superior claims.
+Thankfully, employers have a few options.

-First, update your written employment policies to clarify that employees cannot use company vehicles or equipment for personal use.
+First, employers should update their written employment policies to clarify that employees cannot use company vehicles or equipment for personal use.
+Additionally, business owners should check that these policies comply with all relevant laws, including health and safety guidelines, traffic laws, and more.

-Finally, confirm that you have good insurance coverage.
-Look carefully at your policy to see if it sufficiently covers the damages resulting from employee accidents and other wrongdoing.
+Finally, it’s prudent for employers to have good insurance coverage.
+A good, thorough policy will sufficiently cover damages that result from employee accidents and other wrongdoing.

 Respondeat superior’s meaning involves holding an employer responsible for injuries or property damage caused by an employee while the employee is working.
 Employers should keep this concept in mind when updating their company policies and procedures.